nicky-nym/nicky-nym.github.io/pages/kinematic.md

 ### <a name="rules-of-thumb"></a>(2.1) Rules of thumb

-* <a name="marchetti"></a>The **Marchetti constant** says that people tend to travel about one hour a day.
+* <a name="marchetti"></a>The **Marchetti constant** says that **people tend to travel about one hour a day**.
 For people that commute to a job, the average commute is about 30 minutes each way.
-For people who aren't commuting, it is common to spend about an hour each day on other sorts of trips: chores, errands, appointments, etc. (The Marchetti constant is named for Cesare Marchetti, although it was really Yacov Zahavi who first wrote about it.)
+For people who aren't commuting, it is common to spend about an hour each day on other sorts of trips: chores, errands, appointments, etc. (The Marchetti constant is named for Cesare Marchetti, although **it was really Yacov Zahavi** who first wrote about it.)
 The one-hour number seems to be surprizingly consistent across different cities in different centuries, different cultures, and different continents, regardless of the different modes of travel used to commute.
 The one-hour constant is believed to have held true in:
   + Ancient Rome
   + Medieval Paris
   + Victorian London — steam train